-Some things to read up on in this Student Handbook include:
+Some things to read up on in this Student Planner include:

-- Throughout the year the Aspen Student and Parent Portal will be an invaluable resource for you AND your parents. - ATTENTION Parents: If you don't remember your Aspen Portal sign-on or password, contact Student Information Services at sis@pinkertonacademy.org or 437-5200 x1169 ASAP. - Dress Code: Found in the front of the Student Handbook. - Electronic Devices: Please refer to the section in the Handbook regarding electronic devices (including cell phones) to see appropriate times for use. - Late to School: It is important that you arrive to school on time each day.
+- Dress Code: Found in the front of the Student Planner. - Electronic Devices: Please refer to the section in the Planner regarding electronic devices (including cell phones) to see appropriate times for use. - Late to School: It is important that you arrive to school on time each day.
 You are allowed only five "tardies" per semester.
 On the sixth tardy you will receive consequences, with each additional tardy resulting in an increased consequence. - Dismissals: Dismissals of any kind must come through the attendance office by way of a note from a parent or guardian brought in prior to 7:15 am.
 You must have the appropriate dismissal slip in hand prior to leaving campus.
 Leaving or attempting to leave campus without the proper dismissal slip will result in consequences.